apache/trafficserver/doc/admin/index.en.rst

    Traffic Line, you can execute individual commands or script a series of commands in a shell.

--  The Traffic Shell (:program:`traffic_shell`) command-line interface is an additional command-line tool that enables you to execute individual commands that monitor and configure the Traffic Server system.

 -  Various configuration files enable you to configure Traffic Server through a simple file-editing and signal-handling interface.
-Any changes you make through Traffic Line or Traffic Shell are automatically made to the configuration files as well.
+Any changes you make through Traffic Line is automatically made to the configuration files as well.

 -  Finally, there is a clean C API which can be put to good use from a